 Directorships & memberships

 - Clint is a Chartered Taxation Advisor recognised by the Taxation Institute of Australia.
-He actively contributes to legislative, technical and policy debate as a member of the Institute’s Large Business and International Committee.
+He actively contributes to legislative, technical and policy debate as the Chair of the Institute’s Large Business and International Committee.
 Clint is a frequent guest speaker and is the author of numerous tax-related articles and publications.

 - Member of the Australian branch of the International Fiscal Association (IFA).